ascrnet/Joy2Bplus/README.md

 ## Retro receiver for SEGA

-This adaptation is to make compatible this wireless gamepad with Joy 2B+, made by the friend Eyvind Bernhardsen from [Atariage](https://atariage.com/forums/topic/316068-diy-sega-mega-drive-genesis-adapter/).
+This adaptation is to make compatible this wireless gamepad with Joy 2B+, made by the colleague Eyvind Bernhardsen from [Atariage](https://atariage.com/forums/topic/316068-diy-sega-mega-drive-genesis-adapter/).

 ![adaptersega](https://github.com/ascrnet/TestJoy2B/blob/master/img/adaptersega.jpeg)